Biden’s oil and gas policy falls short on climate goals, House Democrats say - NewsBreak

 “There’s no denying that the oil and gas industry has supported many things,” Hamblen said.
 “What we need to do is continue that momentum of creating different revenue streams, and we’re doing it in New Mexico, we’re starting that.”

-The post Biden’s oil and gas policy falls short on climate goals, House Democrats say appeared first on Georgia Recorder .
+The post Biden’s oil and gas policy falls short on climate goals, House Democrats say appeared first on Ohio Capital Journal .

 Comments / 0